TheStigh/MMM-VoiceCommander/VCM README.md

 ## ANY MODULE AND CUSTOM COMMANDS ADDED BY REQUEST
-> Simply post your request in the MMM-VoiceCommander 'issues'.
+* Simply post your request in the MMM-VoiceCommander 'issues'
-> Name the module and the custom command you would like.
+* Name the module and the custom command you would like

 ## TROUBLESHOOTING AND ISSUES WITH MOTION DETECTION